rasor/rasor.github.io/content/2017/2017-10-09A-DeployIonicToAzure.md

 I have forked [dreamhouseapp/dreamhouse-mobile-ionic](https://github.com/dreamhouseapp/dreamhouse-mobile-ionic) by [Christophe Coenraets (@ccoenraets)](https://twitter.com/ccoenraets) to [rasor/dreamhouse-mobile-ionic](https://github.com/rasor/dreamhouse-mobile-ionic).
 Why?
 Because I need to give VSTS access to my GitHub account.
 I can't give it access to @ccoenraets's repo.
-You can fork mine, since it is modified a bit, making it runable in Azure.
+You can fork mine, since it is modified a bit with web.config, making it runable in Azure.
 BTW - You can read about @ccoenraets's code here: [DreamHouse: Sample Application with Ionic 3 and Angular 4](http://coenraets.org/blog/2017/04/dreamhouse-sample-application-ionic3-angular4/).

 ## Your local repo